iterative/katacoda-scenarios/get-started/accessing/step2.md

 This makes sense because DVC does not store data files with Git.
 If you look at the [dataset-registry](https://github.com/iterative/dataset-registry) you cannot find it anywhere.
-Instead they are stored in a data storage (usually. somewhere on cloud).
+Instead they are stored in a data storage (e.g. somewhere in cloud, in this case in S3).